Counterprotesters expected to dwarf white supremacists in DC

 Last year, on Aug.
 12, hundreds of white nationalists - including neo-Nazis, skinheads and Ku Klux Klan members - descended on Charlottesville in part to protest the city's decision decided to remove a monument to Confederate Gen. Robert E. Lee from a park.

-Violent fighting broke out between attendees and counterprotesters that day.
-Authorities eventually forced the crowd to disperse, but a car later barreled into a crowd of peaceful counterprotesters, killing 32-year-old Heather Heyer.
+Violent fighting broke out between attendees and counterprotesters.
+Authorities eventually forced the crowd to disperse, but a car later barreled into the crowd of peaceful counterprotesters, killing Heyer and injuring dozens more.
 A state police helicopter later crashed, killing two troopers.

-Heyer's mother, Susan Bro, told The Associated Press that she has been dreading the anniversary of her daughter's death for months.
-On Sunday morning, she plans to bring flowers to the spot where her daughter was killed.
+Heyer's mother, Susan Bro, brought flowers Sunday afternoon to the spot where her daughter was killed.

-Bro likened losing a child to standing in shallow water as waves roll continually in: "You let the wave wash over, and you don't chase it.
-You let it go and you're OK until the next one comes.
-But today, I feel like high tide is in."
+Bro embraced supporters and thanked them for coming to remember Heyer, but also said the day was about more than just her daughter.
+She recognized the other victims of the attack and the troopers who died, Lt.
+Jay Cullen and Trooper-Pilot Berke Bates.

+A year later, Bro said there's still "so much healing" left to do.

 For the complete AP coverage marking one year since the rally in Charlottesville, visit https://apnews.com/tag/CharlottesvilleAYearLater

-Note: This story has been updated to correct that Bro plans to visit the site where her daughter was killed Sunday afternoon.